 Post Preview: Learn how to become a Volunteer Firefighter.
-Get a brief view of the education and training requirements to see if being a Volunteer Fireman is right for you.
+Get a brief view of the education and training requirements to see if being a Volunteer Firefighter is right for you.

 Volunteer Firefighting is so important to many communities across the United States.
 When time is literally the only thing between life and death, seconds matter.

 Firefighting is one of the only careers that still depends heavily on volunteers.

 Many communities are in areas that can take 15-30 minutes for a Career Firefighter to show up, which is why volunteer’s are still a needed part of a communities emergency action plan.

 They are essential to the safety of the people.

 This post may contain affiliate links, which is no extra cost to you, check out my affiliate disclosure for more information.

 While every station has some different criteria, there are many steps that are the same across the nation.